 Timing, Scoring, Rules and Regulations

 The B.A.A. uses a timing tag attached to the back of your bib number to score the race.
 This bib number with timing tag must be worn on the front of your running jersey or outermost garment from start to finish in order for you to be recognized as completing the race and receiving an official finish time.
-No times are recorded after approximately 5:30 p.m. (or six hours after the last official runner crosses the starting line).
-Those recording net times greater than six hours will not be officially scored.
+Those unable to complete the entire Boston Marathon course within the period of time in which official race times are recorded (six hours from the time the last official starter in the fourth wave crosses the start line), you will not be recorded in the official race results.

 It is important that your bib not be forcefully bent, creased, or heavily wrinkled, as damaged timing tags may not work on race day.
 The timing tag identifies your bib number and should not be worn by any other entrant.
 All you must do is wear the bib; computers do the rest.

 The B.A.A. uses “net” time as your official time.
 Your time, which will appear in the official results, will begin when you cross the start line.
 This will enable us to provide you with and score you by the net time that it took you to run the 26.2 miles of the race.
 It is this net time which can be used as your qualifying time for the 2018 Boston Marathon, and it is the time printed on your finisher’s certificate.

 - Runners will be lined up on Main Street only.
 Follow signs to your particular corral, which is located about .7-mile from the Athletes’ Village.

 - All runners are numbered according to qualifying times, facilitating a start and pace comparable to others with similar qualifying times.
 Runners should line up in the corral they have been assigned.

 - Please start in the corral and the Wave to which you have been assigned.
 Your starting corral is printed beneath your runner’s number on your bib.